snackabra/docs/source/formal.rst

 This section is currently a *start* to a formal treatment of the snackabra design - this is early.
-The reality of the ~3 year implementation period has been to begin with a simple implementation using readily available building blocks, then iterating with input from internal discussions combined with progressively deeper research into academic work.
+The reality of the ~3 year development period has been to begin with a simple implementation using readily available building blocks, then iterating with input from internal discussions combined with progressively deeper research into academic work.
 We expect this to continue for some time, and we continue to appreciate any and all inputs, critiques, and pointers to relevant work.

-Within the scope of tentative steps, we being not with the core room (group) chat service, but with the storage service.
+Within the scope of tentative steps, we begin not with the core room (group) chat service, but with the storage service.
 This is for two
 reasons: firstly we have more confidence that any issues that arise with chat messaging can be addressed, given the large amount of work